Background pattern

 4. Possible Adverse Effects

-Side effects usually disappear after a few weeks of treatment.
-Please be aware that many of the side effects may be symptoms of your illness and will improve when you start to feel better.
+Adverse effects usually disappear after a few weeks of treatment.
+Please be aware that many of the effects can be symptoms of your illness and will improve when you start to feel better.

-If you have any of the following symptoms, contact your doctor or go to the hospital immediately:
+If you have any of the following symptoms, you should contact your doctor or go to the hospital immediately:

 • Unusual bleeding, including gastrointestinal bleeding.